hitchdev/hitchstory/examples/website/README.md

 ## Kill test

-If a running test freezes, you can run this command to kill it:
+If a running test freezes, you can run this command to stop the container:

 ```
 $ ./run.sh kill